 Another reason so many people love slots is the chance of winning a truly life-changing jackpot.
 Everyone knows it's a longshot but players love dreaming of what they'd do with millions of dollars if they get lucky and hit it big.
 In terms of RTP and payout percentage, however, there's always a trade-off with games that offer big jackpots.

 Progressive jackpots work by taking a small piece of every bet and adding it to a prize pool that continues growing until someone wins it.
 It's not unusual for these jackpots to get into the millions of dollars.
 The biggest ever?
 A $39 million score at the Excalibur in Las Vegas.

-It's true that the odds of winning a huge jackpot are slim, maybe even similar to winning a live lottery, but there's a big difference between the lottery and slot machines: With slots you can have lots of smaller wins in addition to a chance at the jackpot.
-With a payout percentage of 95 per cent you're only sacrificing an average of five cents out of every dollar you bet, and in the short term you can expect to win about as often as you lose.
-The truth is, people play the lottery their entire lives and never win a cent which makes slots a much smarter bet.
+It's true that the odds of winning a huge jackpot are slim, maybe even similar to winning a live lottery, but there's a big difference between the lottery and slot machines.
+With slots you can have lots of smaller wins in addition to a chance at the jackpot.
+The truth is, people play the lottery their entire lives and never win a cent, which makes slots a much smarter bet.